School bullying: Cyberbullying

-Coupled with the increasing use of computers and the internet, the use of such technology and social media has moved some bullying from the schoolyard to the internet.
-According to the website Stop Cyberbullying, schools experience difficulties in controlling off-campus bullying due to the perception that their role stops at the gates of the schoolyard.
+The common use of the internet and technology has resulted in bullying occurring online.
+According to the website Stop Cyberbullying, schools experience difficulties in controlling off-campus bullying due to the perception that their role does not apply to anything outside of the school.
 Schools are under pressure to not exceed their authority and to avoid violating students' right to free speech.
 Suggestions have been made that principals act to include cyberbullying in their code of ethics, allowing disciplining of bullying outside of school facilities and according to Professor Bernard James, "the timidity of educators in this context of emerging technology is working in the advantage of the bullies".
 Educators do appear to have support from the students.
-For example, three high school students from Melville, New York, organized a Bullying Awareness Walk, where several hundred people turned out to show their support.
+For example, three high school students from Melville, New York, organized a Bullying Awareness Walk, where several hundred people were in attendance.

 Researcher Charisse Nixon found that students do not reach out for help with cyberbullying for four main reasons: